Past Preseident & Fellow Norm Scott (second from left) stands ready to award the winners,

 Judges may serve up to three consecutive years.

 Judges must disqualify themselves from the evaluation of any paper submitted by a student from a university where the judge is employed as a faculty member, or any student they have supervised in employment or graduate work.
 In the case of a disqualification, the average of the scores by the remaining judges shall be the score assigned.

-For the current competition, all entries must be submitted via e-mail to Sarah Cook.
+For the current competition, all entries must be submitted via e-mail to the Awards Administrator.